spawnfest/vostok/README.md

 ## Usage

-Vostok takes the path of the image to convert.
+Vostok takes the path of the image to convert:

 ```bash
 $ vostok <path>
 ```

+Once it has finished processing the image it will open up the image in the browser.

 ## Testing